 📝 Bar, drinks & cocktails · ⏱️ 2 min read

-For a fair comparison, you first need to calculate what each glass costs you.
-This depends on the bottle size and how many glasses you get from it.
+Start by calculating what each glass actually costs you.
+This depends on bottle size and how many pours you get from each one.

 Prosecco bottle 0.75L for €8.50 purchase price